Explorers and Dragons

 We will be carrying on with our spelling tests on a Friday morning.
-As the last term, the first three words given will be Year 2 common exception words and the following 7 will be based on the sounds being covered in Letters and Sounds.
+Our spellings will cover such areas as numbers, months of the year and colours.
 The words can be found on the homework letter and on the website too.
 Our spelling lessons will be supported by Mrs. Davies (Green group) and Mrs. Hibbert (Red group).

 Throughout the week your children will be helped in their learning or taught by:

 Mrs. Shipley - Monday to Thursday